ShuangyiTong/VRPainExptGuide/README.md

 1. **Assets import**: From asset store download and import [HUD for VR - Sterile Future](https://assetstore.unity.com/packages/2d/gui/icons/hud-for-vr-sterile-future-120259), [Outdoor Ground Textures](https://assetstore.unity.com/packages/2d/textures-materials/floors/outdoor-ground-textures-12555), [18 High Resolution Wall Textures](https://assetstore.unity.com/packages/2d/textures-materials/brick/18-high-resolution-wall-textures-12567), [Medieval Gold](https://assetstore.unity.com/packages/3d/props/medieval-gold-14162), [SteamVR](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647).
 2. **Level design**:
     - The maze: You can create a maze by deforming 3d cubes into walls.
 We provide a very simple maze to download to use as an example: [Maze package](unity_packages/Maze.unitypackage).
+Place the maze in the scene with position being `(0,0,0)`.
     - Player and UI: In this example, we use a virtual dashboard as the main UI for people to interact with.
 You can download and import our pre-coded UI dashboard here: [Player UI](unity_packages/PlayerUI_NoSteamVRInput.unitypackage).
 SteamVR input may be not set correctly.
 To do that, click Window->SteamVR Input.
 Create a menu binary input if it does not exist.
 Save and generate.
 Open Binding UI, and check if all inputs have been assigned.
 Adjust canvas size if necessary in Board->Canvas Layer->CanvasLocationControl->Canvas.
     - Then place prefabs `Resources/Prefabs/Board` and `Resources/Prefabs/Players` in the scene.
 Assign properties under Board UI Manager correctly.
 This includes `Menu Button`, `Trigger`, `Left Hand`, and `Right Hand`.
 The Left hand and right hand should be from the Player's hands.
-    - Make `Medieval_Gold/i_gnot` a prefab saved in `Resource/Prefabs/1_ignot` by dragging it to the scene and drag to the asset folder.
+    - Make `Medieval_Gold/i_gnot` a prefab saved in `Resource/Prefabs/1_ignot` by dragging it to the scene and drag to the corresponding asset folder.
+Edit the prefab, and attach `Interactable` and `Throwable` component to it.
+Disable `Use Gravity` and enable `Is Kinematic` in Rigid body component.
+Attach a `Mesh Collider` component to it.
+Tick `Convex` option for `Mesh Collider`.
 ![Task Setup](imgs/MazeExampleLevelDesign.PNG)
 Figure 2: Unity editor screenshot of the maze task
-3. **Task execution**:
+1. **Task execution**:
      - Now we have a UI dashboard.
 It can be turned on/off by pressing the menu button binded to the controller.
 We can implement this by adding the following code to the `Update` function (See [complete Task control script](sources/Example2/TaskControl.cs)).
         ```C#
         if (UIManager.userAction == "MenuButtonPressed")